Manage Scripts

 Variable redaction occurs at the script level.
 It isn't an inheritable property.
 If a redacted variable is passed to other scripts, such as with a RunScript or RunSub action, that variable isn't automatically redacted in the subsequent scripts.
 If you want a variable to always be redacted, you must configure variable redaction in all scripts it might be passed to.

 Variables that are passed into other scripts have a global scope.
-To redact them, you must include global: before the variable name to ensure that it's redacted.
+To redact them, you must include global: before the variable name in the VariableRedaction field to ensure that it's redacted.

-1. In CXone, click the app selector and select Omnichannel RoutingStudio Three arrows joined at the base.
+1. In CXone Mpower, click the app selector and select Omnichannel RoutingStudio Three arrows joined at the base.
 One points straight up, one up and to the right, and one up and to the left. .

 3. In the properties panel on the right side of the script, click the Variables tab.